← Back to Blog

 You could have a photo on the New York Times website and never know it.
 (Learn how to find websites using your photos.)

 This is by design.
 The platforms want frictionless downloads.
 Adding usage tracking would slow things down and potentially reduce downloads.
+Their business incentives are not perfectly aligned with yours as a photographer.

 For photographers who care about attribution and backlinks, this is a significant blind spot.
 You're contributing valuable content with no visibility into the return.